-Students enrolled in the professional curriculum must complete a total of 192 quarter hours, including the general studies requirements for a Bachelor of Science degree, the core requirements (66 quarter hours) in social work and cognates (26 quarter hours) in psychology, sociology, and political science.
+Students enrolled in the professional curriculum must complete a total of 192 quarter hours, including the general studies requirements for a Bachelor of Science degree, the core requirements (68 quarter hours) in social work and cognates (24 quarter hours) in sociology, and political science.
 The core requirements include 12 hours of field education the senior year, which involves 400 clock hours in a supervised professional social work practice setting.
-Grades in core requirements and cognates must be no lower than C-.
+Grades in core requirements and cognates must be no lower than C.

-SOWK 260 Human Behavior and The Social Environment I 3 SOWK 261 Human Behavior and The Social Environment II 3 SOWK 264 Introduction to Social Work 4 SOWK 266 Historical Development of Social Welfare 4 SOWK 371 Social Work Practice With Individuals 4 SOWK 372 Social Work Practice With Small Groups 4 SOWK 373 Social Work Practice With Couples and Families 4 SOWK 375 Policy and Advocacy Practice for Social Justice 3 SOWK 465 Social Work Practice With Organizations and Communities 4 SOWK 466 Comparative Theories of Social Work Practice 3 SOWK 490 Field Education 12 SOWK 491 Social Work Capstone 2 Electives 16 66
+SOWK 260 Human Behavior and The Social Environment I 4 SOWK 261 Human Behavior and The Social Environment II 4 SOWK 264 Introduction to Social Work 4

+SOWK 266 Historical Development of Social Welfare 4 SOWK 371 Social Work Practice with Individuals 4 SOWK 372 Social Work Practice with Small Groups 4 SOWK 373 Social Work Practice with Couples and Families 4 SOWK 375 Policy and Advocacy Practice for Social Justice 3 SOWK 465 Social Work Practice with Organizations and Communities 4 SOWK 466 Comparative Theories of Social Work Practice 3 SOWK 490 Field Education 12 SOWK 491 Social Work Capstone 2 Electives 16

 Electives may be chosen from classes with the following prefixes: SOWK (minimum of 6 credits), SOCI, CORR, ANTH.
-A maximum of 8 credits of electives may also be chosen from PSYC 215, 247, 344, 370, 373, 447, 466, 492.
+A maximum of 8 credits of electives may also be chosen from PSYC 130 or PSYC 140, PSYC 215, PSYC 247, PSYC 344, PSYC 370, PSYC 373, PSYC 447, PSYC 466, PSYC 492.